facupascale/cameraApp/README.md

 - Run the project on Android: `yarn run android`

 Feel free to customize and extend the app according to your needs!

-For any questions or support, please contact [your contact information].